 There’s no easy way to say this, but if you continue to bombard them with your attention, affections, and your feelings, they will lose respect for you.
 You also haven’t a cat’s hope in hell of them missing you when you don’t give them a chance to breathe and have their wishes respected.

 What you want is not what they want.

 I know you can’t just switch off your feelings, but you must switch on your self-respect, for yours and their sakes.

 Which brings me neatly to…

 Also: I will not engage in behaviour that will cause me to lose my dignity and give them the opportunity to call me a psycho/stalker (and to potentially absolve themselves of any shady treatment).

-If you’re calling up their friends and family, turning up wherever they go, logging into their email, their voicemail, poking around their flat, or at the opposite end of the spectrum, spending month after month obsessing over the details of the relationship, it’s time to step back and get some perspective, whether that means leaning on your friends and family for some support or even seeing a counsellor.
+If you’re calling up their friends and family, turning up wherever they go, logging into their email, their voicemail, poking around their flat, or at the opposite end of the spectrum, spending month after month obsessing over the details of the relationship, it’s time to step back and get some perspective, whether that means leaning on your friends and family for some support or talking with a professional.

 All of this obsessive stuff, especially when you start doing the keeping tabs on them and making a bit of a pest out of yourself, is an attempt to control them and what they do – don’t go there.
 They’re already out of the relationship and it’s also disrespectful.